-It is expected that students will report any serious breach of the Student Code of Conduct to a teacher or senior staff member.
-Where possible Carey Baptist College supports restorative practices when responding to inappropriate behaviour.
+Students are expected to report any serious breach of the Student Code of Conduct to a teacher or senior staff member.
+Carey Baptist College supports restorative practices when responding to inappropriate behaviour where possible.
 The consequences for breaching this Code will be determined in accordance with the Behaviour Management Policy.
-Serious offences against the Student Code of Conduct may result in the involvement of police or other external agencies.
+Serious offences against the Student Code of Conduct may involve police or other external agencies.
+Please note that Carey Baptist College has mandatory reporting obligations in situations where we have reasonable grounds to suspect a child is at risk of sexual harm.
+These obligations are fully detailed in the Colleges' Child Protection Policy.